enesmrcn/Wireless-Comm-Tool-Set/readme.txt

---> You can calculate the distance of wireless communication between receiver and transmitter easily using libraries.
---> Can easily estimate the minimum and recommended altitude of the antennas to avoid reflections and blockages
+--> You can calculate the distance of wireless communication between receiver and transmitter --> Can easily estimate the minimum and recommended altitude of the antennas to avoid reflections and blockages